Story by Mary Coston Bell/ United Ability Early Intervention Therapist

 The Work Never Stops

-Because of Stephanie’s unwavering resolve and belief in the effectiveness of Early Intervention, she has forever changed her daughter’s life.
+Because of Stephanie’s unwavering resolve and belief in Early Intervention’s effectiveness, she has forever changed her daughter’s life.

 Early Intervention Changes Lives